-Taxpayers do not have to arrange their tax affairs in such a way that they pay the maximum possible tax.
-People are fully entitled to structure their tax affairs in a tax efficient manner.
-There is a difference between claiming the benefits of a relief, exemption or allowance in the way intended by the legislature, and unacceptable tax avoidance.
+You do not have to arrange your tax affairs so that you pay the maximum amount in tax.
+You are fully entitled to legitimately structure your tax affairs in a tax efficient manner.
+You must claim benefits of a relief, exemption or allowance in the way that was intended by the legislature.
+Revenue will challenge inappropriate claims as tax avoidance.

-It is Revenue policy to actively challenge tax avoidance schemes and unintended use of the legislation.
-These schemes and unintended uses threaten tax yields and the fairness of the tax system.
-Most tax avoidance schemes simply do not work.
-If you engage in tax avoidance schemes you may end up paying more tax than you originally attempted to save.
+It is Revenue policy to actively challenge tax avoidance transactions and unintended use of the legislation.
+If you engage in tax avoidance transactions, you may end up paying more than you originally attempted to save.
 Revenue may apply interest, penalties and, or surcharges, in addition to the tax amount you attempted to save.
-This is in addition to the costs involved in dealing with Revenue's enquiries, and potentially lengthy litigation.
+This is in addition to the costs involved in dealing with Revenue's enquiries and potentially lengthy litigation.

 The purpose of this section is to: